osmlab/labuildings/IMPORTING.md

 ### Validate the import with your eyes before uploading!

  * Run the [JOSM validator](http://wiki.openstreetmap.org/wiki/JOSM/Validator).
 Check for any errors it detects.
  * Check for small building parts that should be joined to the main building.
 We've already found a few examples of these in the data (see [issue #19](https://github.com/osmlab/labuildings/issues/19)), so make sure you keep an eye out for these.
-To join small parts, select both polygon and select, **Tools > Join overlapping Area**
+To join small parts, select both polygon and select, **Tools > Join overlapping Area**.
  * Inspect everything else with a critical eye!
 Don't trust that the validator or FIXME tags will catch everything.
 There may be other bugs that only you can detect.
 Use your human smarts!

 ### Conflating with existing data